Hernandez-Marcos/Organizer/README.md

 ## Project structure note

-The `menu` app currently contains a single view and serves as a base entry point for the project.
+The menu app currently contains a single view and serves as the project’s base entry point.
+It is designed as a separate, modular app to prevent future restructuring and accommodate additional functionality — it’s not just for home.html.
-It was intentionally kept as a separate app to maintain a modular structure and allow future expansion without requiring restructuring of the project.

 ---